peteroupc/html3dutil/doc/extras_camera.Camera.md

 <a name='extras_camera_Camera_moveClose'></a>
 ### module:extras/camera~Camera#moveClose(dist)

-Moves the camera the given distance, but not too close to the reference point.
+Moves the camera the specified distance, but not too close to the reference point.

 #### Parameters